C2DH/ranketwo/_assignments/exploring-historical-newspapers/04-Schumann.md

 <!-- section-contents -->

 As you will know by now, Robert Schuman is a politician from Luxembourg, where he is not the only person with this name.
 There was a doctor in Bettembourg in the 1930s with the same name.
-How could you find an article about this person from the Luxembourg National Library’s collection of digitised newspapers (http://www.eluxemburgensia.lu)?
+How can you find an article about this person from the Luxembourg National Library’s collection of [digitised newspapers](http://www.eluxemburgensia.lu)?

 - Before starting the search, reflect on what could be problematic in finding information on this person in the newspaper.
-- After conducting the search, describe what search strategies you used to help you find an article about him.
+- After conducting the search, describe what search strategies you used to help you find an article about Robert Schuman the doctor.

 <!-- section -->

 ### Reading/viewing suggestions
 <!-- section-contents -->
-Read this blog to understand how progress in digital technology has led to the improvement of the OCR technique: https://community.aiim.org/blogs/chris-riley%20ecmp%20ioap/2010/10/05/modern-ocr-has-game
+Read this blog by technologist and industry expert Chris Riley to understand how progress in digital technology has led to [the improvement of the OCR technique](https://community.aiim.org/blogs/chris-riley%20ecmp%20ioap/2010/10/05/modern-ocr-has-game)

 <!-- briefing-teacher -->